mikhailefimov/ML_Dockerfiles/README.md

    used only to build custom wheels for Tensorflow and Pytorch with support for  GPUs with Compute Capability 3.0

 ## Prerequisites
-To use these images host must have:
+To use these images, the host must have:
 - [Nvidia-docker (version 2.0)](https://github.com/NVIDIA/nvidia-docker) and it's dependencies
 - [NVIDIA drivers](http://www.nvidia.com) version 410.xx.